SaffiCauthon/Self-Clients/README.md

 - The script will then find each client and set the correct size and offset the clients

 # Hotkeys:
-- F10 will organize OSRS Steam client windows.
+- F10 will organize OSRS Steam client windows
 - F11 will organize RuneLite clients windows
 - F12 will organize RuneScape client windows